 Her highly acclaimed first novel, Everything In Its Time, was published in July 2000.
 Since then, among others, she’s won the Booksellers Best, Golden Leaf, Texas Gold, RT Reviewer’s Choice and Prism awards, and been nominated for the National Readers Choice Award, the Holt and two additional RT Reviewer's Choice Awards.

-Recently she was honored with a Lifetime Achievement Award from the New York Romance Writers and has also been nominated for a Lifetime Achievement Award for romantic suspense from Romantic Times.
-In addition, she is Hall of Fame member of the New Jersey Romance Writers and was awarded an Odyssey Medal from Hendrix College.
+She was honored with a Lifetime Achievement Award from the New York Romance Writers and has also been nominated for a Lifetime Achievement Award for Romantic Suspense from Romantic Times.
+In addition, she is a Hall of Fame member of the New Jersey Romance Writers, a past President of RWA, the recipient of the RWA Emma Merritt Service Award and was awarded an Odyssey Medal from Hendrix College.

 To date, she has written over 30 novels and novellas including romantic suspense, time travel, and women’s fiction.
-Look for her award winning “Time After Time” Series and her newest romantic suspense novel Fade to Gray.
+Among her latest books you’ll find Winter’s Kiss and Fade to Gray.

 She’s lived in Austria and traveled in Europe extensively.
-And although she now resides in an 1802 farmhouse in Connecticut she still calls Texas home.
+She currently resides in Connecticut with her wonderful husband and cardingan welsh corgi Gus.

 Frequently Asked Questions

 If you could pick any career besides writing, what would you be?

 I'd love to be a rock singer, but I think that ship has sailed.
 I'd also love to be an actress, or maybe own a winery.
 And I've always wanted to work in the White House.
 Or maybe write for All My Children if only they hadn’t gone off the air.